RhubarbPHP/Module.RestApi/docs/model-bound.md

 =====================

 Most real world APIs will have many REST resources that map directly to models.
-For resources like this Rhubarb has a `ModelRestResource` which let's you create these resources very quickly.
+For resources like this Rhubarb has a `ModelRestResource` which lets you create these resources very quickly.

 A `ModelRestResource` combines the features of a collection resource and an item resource which allows both 'views' to be configured in one class.